Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

  - `COLUMN_ACTION_STARTPAUSE` *(col == 7)*;
  - `COLUMN_COUNT` *(col == 8)*;

-Therefore, when `isRunning` is false, the constraints that makes the function return true are:
+Therefore, when `isRunning` is false, the constraints that make the function return true are:
  - `col >= 1 and col <= 6`

-If the program is running (`isRunning == true`), however, it was analysed in the GUI that the following columns are not editable:
+If the program is running (`isRunning == true`), however, we noticed that, in the GUI, the following columns are not editable:
  - `COLUMN_ACTION_DELETE` *(col == 0)*;
  - `COLUMN_TIMEOVERALL` *(col == 5)*;
  - `COLUMN_TIMETODAY` *(col == 6)*;